This simple and hearty vegetarian winter vegetable soup is the perfect winter warmer and is packed with seasonal veg, beans and pasta!

 - Dice the garlic as finely as you can.

 - Heat the butter in a large pan over a medium heat.

 - Add in the diced carrot, onion, parsnip, celery and celeriac and cook in the butter for 10 minutes stirring occasionally.

 - Add in the leek and garlic and cook for 2 minutes.

 - Turn the heat up to high and add in the balsamic vinegar and reduce to almost dry.

-- Add in the cooked white beans and pasta shapes and cook until the pasta is cooked but still a little al dente, depending on your pasta this could take anywhere from 5-10 minutes.
+- Add in the cooked white beans and pasta s and cook until the pasta is cooked but still a little al dente.

 Nutrition Information:Yield: 6 Serving Size: 1